typst/packages/packages/preview/t4t/0.2.0/README.md

 - Added `do` argument to all functions in `def`.
 - Allowed strings in `is.elem` (see #1).
 	- Added `is.sequence` test.
-- Added `meta` submodule to do some hacky things with hidden meta data and labels.
+- Added `meta` submodule to do some hacky things with hidden metadata and labels.
 	- `meta.mark-as` "marks" an element with a label.
-	- `meta.has-mark` / `meta.not-has-mark` checks for the presence / abssence of a certain label.
+	- `meta.has-mark` / `meta.not-has-mark` checks for the presence / absence of a certain label.
 	- `meta.place-marker(name)` adds a hidden placeholder that can be later used with `show meta.marker(name)`
 	- `meta.add`, `meta.get` and `meta.rm` can add, get and remove hidden meta data to /from any content element.
 - Deprecated `get.stroke-paint`, `get.stroke-thickness`, `get.x-align` and `get.y-align` in favor of new Typst 0.7.0 features.